Repy/myhidapi/README.md

 ## DESCRIPTION:

 This is a small wrapper around HIDAPI.
 I couldn't get other HIDAPI wrappers to work, so I wrote this one.
 I'm using it to communicate with my keyboard, so it really only supports enough of the HIDAPI to do that.

 This gem is a fork from the original work by Aaron Patterson ([@tenderlove](https://github.com/tenderlove)).

 * **Original Repository:** https://github.com/tenderlove/myhidapi

+## SUPPORTS

+This gem works on the following platforms, leveraging the capabilities of the underlying HIDAPI library.

+*   **Platforms**:
+    *   Windows
+    *   macOS
+    *   Linux

+*   **Device Types**:
+    *   USB
+    *   Bluetooth

 ## FEATURES/PROBLEMS: